 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

-Mirror Lake Local Historic Designation
+Historic District Designation

 Designating a neighborhood as a Local Historic District helps protect neighborhood character and celebrate our civic identity.